YonghShan/leetcode-problems/Notes.md

 ******

+#####  String-searching algorithms

+Best [String-searching algorithms](https://en.wikipedia.org/wiki/String-searching_algorithm#Single-pattern_algorithms) have a linear execution time in average.

+The most popular ones are [Aho-Corasick](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm), [KMP](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm) and [Rabin-Karp](https://en.wikipedia.org/wiki/Rabin–Karp_algorithm):

++ Aho-Corasick is used by [fgrep](https://en.wikipedia.org/wiki/Grep#Variations)
++ KMP is used for [chinese string searching](https://www.aclweb.org/anthology/C96-2200)
++ Rabin-Karp is used for plagiarism detection and in bioinformatics to look for similarities in two or more proteins.

+The first two are optimised for a single pattern search, and Rabin-Karp for a multiple pattern search.

+******

 ##### ***Rabin-Karp Algorithm***

 [Rabin-Karp algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm) is used to perform a multiple pattern search.
 It's used for plagiarism detection and in bioinformatics to look for similarities in two or more proteins.